What Is Porcelain And How Is It Made

 Process of Manufacturing Porcelain

 Having selected the required raw materials and taking out the required amounts by weight, they are made to undergo a number of preparatory steps.
 To begin with, they are crushed, then purified.
 After that, they are mixed together before being subjected to several forming processes.
 The forming process could be any of pressing, casting, stiff plastic forming or soft plastic forming.
 The choice of forming process would usually depend on the type of porcelain ware to be produced.
-After forming the porcelain body, it is then bisque-fired before glazing.
+After forming the porcelain body, it is then fired after which it may be glazed.
 Glazing is the process of firing onto a ceramic body a layer of decorative glass.
 Finally, the porcelain is then fired.
-Firing involves heating the porcelain body in a type of oven referred to as kiln.
+Some porcelains are formed and fired in such a way that they are referred to as ‘bisque’, that is, they do not have the traditionally associated white colouration.

-In summary, the manufacturing process of porcelain involves the crushing of materials to be used, cleaning and mixing of such materials, forming process of the body, bisque-firing, glazing, and firing.
+In summary, the manufacturing process of porcelain involves the crushing of materials to be used, cleaning and mixing of such materials, the forming process of the body, firing and then glazing and re-firing if needed.

 Uses of Porcelain